Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-In the case of an orbit which is circular apart from the adiabatic inspiral at the 2.5PN order (we neglect the radiation-reaction damping effects), we have $\dot{r}_0=\dot{u}_0=\dot{\Omega}_0=0$ hence $u_0=0$.
+In the case of an orbit that is circular apart from the adiabatic inspiral at the 2.5PN order (we neglect the radiation-reaction damping effects), we have $\dot{r}_0=\dot{u}_0=\dot{\Omega}_0=0$ hence $u_0=0$.
 In this section we shall indicate quantities associated with the circular orbit, which constitutes the zero-th approximation in our perturbation scheme, using the subscript $0$.
 Hence Eq.~\eqref{systeqb} gives the angular velocity $\Omega_0$ of the circular orbit as

-Solving iteratively this relation at the 3PN order using the equations of motion \eqref{eomstruct}\,--\,\eqref{ABcoeff}, we obtain $\Omega_0$ as a function of the circular-orbit radius $r_0$ in standard harmonic coordinates; the result agrees with Eq.~\eqref{kepler3PN}.\epubtkFootnote{One should not confuse the circular-orbit radius $r_0$ with the constant $r'_0$ entering the logarithm at the 3PN order in Eq.~\eqref{kepler3PN} and which is defined by Eq.~\eqref{lnr0}.}
+Solving iteratively this relation at the 3PN order using the equations of motion, we obtain $\Omega_0$ as a function of the circular-orbit radius $r_0$ in standard harmonic coordinates; the result agrees with the 3PN restriction of Eq.~\eqref{keplerlaw}.\footnote{Of course one should distinguish $r_0$ from the regularization constant $r'_0$ entering the logarithms at the 3PN and 4PN orders in Eq.~\eqref{keplerlaw}, and also from $r_0$ in Eq.~\eqref{regfactor}.}

 We now investigate the linear perturbation around the circular orbit defined by the constants $r_0$, $u_0=0$ and $\Omega_0$.
 We pose

 where $\delta r$, $\delta u$ and $\delta\Omega$ denote the linear perturbations of the circular orbit.
 Then a system of linear equations readily follows: